 The Minnesota Historical Society has death certificates via their online index and at the society library.
 I found this at the Family History Library on film #2138519, dated April 18, 1912.

-Archibald McDonald died in International Falls, Koochiching Co., Minnesota on April 18, 1912.
+Archibald McDonald died in International Falls, Koochiching Co., Minnesota on APril 18, 192.
 Male, white, married.
-Date of birth not known but the year 1829 was entered, about 83 yrs old.
-Occupation: carpenter, was born in the Province of Quebec, name of father unknown, believed he was born in Scotland, name of mother and her birthplace unknown.
+Date of birth not known but the year 1829 was entered, about 83 years old.
+Occupation: carpenter, was born in the Province of Quebec, name of father unkown, believed he was born in Scotland, name of mother and her birthplace unkown.
 The informant was Alex McDonald, of International Falls, Minnesota.
-Filed April 20, 1912.
+Filed APril 20, 1912.
 Died of old age, patient went to bed in good health and was found dead in early morning.
-Mary C. Ghostley MD, April 20, 1912, International Falls.
+Mary C. Ghostley, MD, April 20, 1912, International Falls.
 Buried in International Falls, April 20, 1912.

 Apparently his youngest son Alexander didn’t know much about his father’s origins or who the parents where.
 There is a lot of confusion about Archie’s birth location.
 Keith’s sister Miriam gives the date as 1827.
 Alexander writes that he was about 83 years of age which would mean he was born in 1829.
 The 1901 census for Canada gives 1837.
 The exact birth and location have not been verified.